LNCS

 SOFSEM (orig.
 SOFtware SEMinar) was founded in 1974 as a winter seminar for computer scientists and software engineers in former Czechoslovakia.
 SOFSEM soon became the foremost national seminar devoted to theoretical and practical problems of software systems.
 In fact, in these early days of computer science and technology, SOFSEM supplemented the university education and academic research by facilitating a fast transfer of the latest relevant knowledge in computing to its audience.
 Later on international experts were invited also, to present series of lectures on recent topics.
 Each SOFSEM consisted of several series of invited lectures of 3 to 5 hours, complemented by selected contributions of participants.
 Until 1994, the total duration of every SOFSEM was two weeks.

 Gradually, SOFSEM transformed from a mainly national seminar into an international conference.
 After the split of Czechoslovakia in 1993 SOFSEM continued, but now alternating between the Czech and Slovak Republics.
 SOFSEM became recognized for its high-level invited talks and well-chosen tracks that followed the trends in the field.
 From 1995 onward, the SOFSEM proceedings were included in the series Lecture Notes in Computer Science of Springer.
 The duration of SOFSEM was shortened to eight days, and the track areas became more and more fixed for a longer time.
-As the field matured over the years and international cooperation grew, SOFSEM’s unique role for the Czech and Slovak computer science communities lessened but its international relevance grew.
+Over the years, as the field expanded and international collaborations flourished, SOFSEM's unique role within the Czech and Slovak computer science communities lessened, yet its significance and position as an international symposium grew.

-In 2016 the SOFSEM Steering Committee mandated that, from then on, SOFSEM conferences could be organized by colleagues anywhere in Europe, i.e. not limited to the Czech or Slovak Republics anymore.
+In 2016 the SOFSEM Steering Committee decided that, from then on, SOFSEM conferences could be organized by colleagues anywhere in Europe, i.e. not limited to the Czech or Slovak Republics anymore.
 The duration of SOFSEM was limited to a week or four days but its format and focus were still left unchanged, with three separate tracks (foundations, software engineering, and data science and engineering), a special theme track (algorithmic computational biology), and a student research forum.
-In 2022 SOFSEM did not take place, due to the pandemic, but the time was used to prepare SOFSEM for the next major step on its new course, namely focusing the conference fully and undividedly to the foundations of computer science, including its interfaces with closely related areas, especially the foundations of artificial intelligence and data science.
+In 2022 SOFSEM did not take place, due to the covid-19 pandemic, but the time was used to prepare SOFSEM for the next major step on its new course, namely focusing the conference fully and undividedly to the foundations of computer science, together with its interfaces to closely related areas, especially the computational principles of artificial intelligence and data science.

 Contact